induktio/thinker/Readme.md

 1. Extract the files to Alpha Centauri game folder.
 Alphax.txt changes are optional.
 2. Check Changelog.md and Details.md for useful information.
 3. Change configuration from thinker.ini or just use the defaults.
-4. Start the game from terranx_mod.exe.
+4. Start the game from thinker.exe.
+5. The launcher requires unpatched terranx.exe in the same folder but this file is not modified on disk.
+All the changes are applied at runtime.
-5. Press ALT+T to open Thinker's options menu.
+6. Press ALT+T to open Thinker's options menu.
 Other option is to check that mod version/build date is visible in the game version menu (Ctrl+F4).
-6. If none of those options display mod version, Thinker is incorrectly installed.
-If using the develop build, first install the latest [release version](https://www.dropbox.com/sh/qsps5bhz8v020o9/AAAp6ioWxdo7vnG6Ity5W3o1a?dl=0&lst=) and only after that extract the develop build files over it.
+7. If none of those options display mod version, Thinker is incorrectly installed and not loaded.

 Other mods